dbqui1706/iberlef26-hisemotions/README.md

 The annotation process followed clearly defined guidelines.
 First, the annotation focused exclusively on emotions expressed by the letter authors themselves, excluding emotions attributed to third parties mentioned in the text.
 Second, priority was given to emotions expressed at the moment of writing, rather than emotions associated with past events merely reported in the narrative.
 Finally, utterances not conveying emotional content—such as formulas of courtesy and politeness, openings and closers of the letters—were left unannotated and assigned a value of 0, as they function as structural components of epistolary discourse rather than carriers of affect.

 ## Baselines

+## Task Setup

+### Multi-label Emotion Detection
+Given a letter fragment, the task is to predict the perceived emotion(s) of the author.
+Specifically, for each textual fragment, participants should indicate whether each of the following emotions is present: joy, sadness, fear, anger, surprise, or hope.
+In other words, each fragment should be labeled as: joy (**1**) or no joy (**0**), sadness (1) or no sadness (0), fear (1) or no fear (0), anger (1) or no anger (0), surprise (1) or no surprise (0), and hope (1) or no hope (0).

+Submissions will be evaluated against hidden gold labels, and results will be displayed on a public leaderboard.
+Participants will submit their predictions in a standardised format, with a limited number of submissions (**will be indicated further**) per team to prevent overfitting.
+The official evaluation scripts and metrics will be made publicly available prior to the evaluation phase to ensure transparency and reproducibility.

+***Example***
+Below is a sample of the training data from the Early Modern Spanish Correspondence corpus.
+Each textual fragment may express multiple emotions—for example, fragment 1 expresses both joy and hope.
+Alternatively, a fragment may express no emotion at all—for instance, fragment 2, where all emotion values are 0, is considered neutral.

+**Evaluation measures**: Precision, Recall and F1-score will be measured.
+The macro-F1 score for multilabel classification ranks systems based on the predicted and gold labels.
+These metrics are widely adopted in text classification tasks, including multilabel classification, because they effectively address class imbalance and provide meaningful performance insights.
+Additionally, we will measure Precision to assess system performance at the item level.

 ## References